my-dimons/UnityUtils/docs/source/ScriptUtils/CoroutineHelper.rst

 **NAMESPACE:**
    `UnityUtils.ScriptUtils`

 The **CoroutineHelper** script is used to start coroutines in a static class.
+Coroutines are stopped on scene load.

 Example Usage
 -------------